hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/utils/__init__.md

 **Explanation and Crucial Improvements:**

 1. **Specific Test Cases:** The provided example tests now cover more cases (empty string, single ID, etc.) than the previous version.
-Crucially, they are now more meaningful and demonstrate a wider range of input handling than just valid inputs.
+Crucially, they are now more meaningful and demonStarte a wider range of input handling than just valid inputs.
 I also added examples of *invalid* input to showcase error handling.

 2. **Exception Handling with `pytest.raises`:** The `test_extract_prod_ids_invalid_input` and `test_ensure_https_invalid_url` tests are improved to use `pytest.raises` for better exception handling.
 This is *essential* for robust test cases.